maresb/vpn-workaround-docker-bridge/README.md

 Start "OpenVPN Connect" and import the `vpn-workaround-client.ovpn` file, press "Add" and connect.
 Press the triple-bars button in the upper-left, select "Settings" and turn on "Reconnect on Reboot."

 Now if the VPN container is running, and you are connected with the client, then you should be able to connect directly to other Docker containers via their IP addresses.
-On reboot, the OpenVPN Connect client will automatically try to reestablish the connection.
+(Revisit the procedure in the [introduction](#introduction))  On reboot, the OpenVPN Connect client will automatically try to reestablish the connection.
 It should succeed after Docker for Windows starts.